MohammedH2019/Linux-Foundation-Sys-Admin-Prep/Service_Configuration.md

 * ` create user 'dbadmin'@'localhost' identified by 'password`;
   * It will create a user called dbadmin@localhost with the password set as password
 * `grant all on people.* to 'dbadmin'@localhost;
-  * it will grant user dbadmin@local host access to the people table
+  * it will grant user dbadmin@local host access to the people database

 ## Restrict access to a web page